PEACE EYE CAFE

 SOLDIER and HECTOR grab luggage, head out the door.

 I'd advise you to get this office shaped up PRONTO!
-I'm on the phone to Napolitano right now!
+I'm on the phone to DHS right now!

 Get outta here!